pyxem/kikuchipy/doc/report_handling_manual.rst

   originator, and tell them specifically how their language or actions qualify as a "clear and severe breach".
-The moderator should say that, if the originator believes this is unfair or they want to be reconnected to KikuchiPy, they have the right to ask for a review, as below, by the Code of Conduct Committee.
+The moderator should say that, if the originator believes this is unfair or they want to be reconnected to kikuchipy, they have the right to ask for a review, as below, by the Code of Conduct Committee.
 The moderator should copy this explanation to the Code of Conduct Committee.